Monday, June 6, 2011

 * Because Eliot Spitzer is a wretched hypocrite who mercilessly and cruelly prosecuted others for the very acts in which he himself engaged, and because he's so very sleazy, there's no reason to question the vast, extraordinary law enforcement resources expended -- under highly unusual circumstances -- by the Bush DOJ and FBI to investigate a crime that the Federal Government almost never prosecutes.
 Therefore, here's what we should ignore in order to focus on the much more important matters of Spitzer' sex life and his relationship with his wife (which is very much our concern), from today's The Wall St. Journal:

-* Governors who hire adult prostitutes must resign immediately lest the public trust be forever sullied.
+It isn't clear why the FBI sought the wiretap warrant.
+Federal prostitution probes are exceedingly rare, lawyers say, except in cases involving organized-crime leaders or child abuse.
+Federal wiretaps are seldom used to make these cases; search warrants usually suffice.
+Wiretap applications generally are reserved for serious crimes, such as drug, weapons and terrorism-related cases.
+There typically are no more than 1,400 wiretaps in use nationwide at any given time.* Governors who hire adult prostitutes must resign immediately lest the public trust be forever sullied.
 Presidents who break the law by spying on Americans with no warrants, who torture people in violation of multiple treaties and statutes, who start hideously destructive wars based on false pretenses, who repeatedly proclaim the power to ignore laws, and who imprison people -- including Americans -- with no charges of any kind, should remain in office for as long as they want.
 Anyone who suggests otherwise is an irresponsible, shrill, partisan radical.

 Wednesday, March 5, 2008